asafs/reverse-subtitles/README.md

     ```sh
     $ python rev.py <SRT_FILE>
     ```
 3. If you want to create Context-Menu shortcut, run create_registry_file.py and run add_to_reg.reg.
-Note: this will only work if you not move the rev.py file.
-Run the create_registry_file.py at your final foalder.
+Note: this will only work on windows and if you not move the rev.py file.
+Run the create_registry_file.py at your final folder.
 Also, you still need python installed.

 ## Contributing